 The general ledger is also the source document for the financial statements.
 There are several financial statements, which are:

 Income statement.
 This report lists the revenues, expenses, and profit or loss of the business for a specific period of time.

 In summary, we have shown that financial accounting involves the recording of business transactions in accounts, which in turn are summarized in the general ledger, which in turn is used to create financial statements.
-The Related Topics below can provide you with additional information about financial accounting.